Healthy Homes Assessment Elderslea

 Draught Stopping Elderslea

-Draughts can lead to less temperature in homes.
-A cold house is more expensive to heat, which means wasting energy and resulting in higher bills.
+Draughts can lead to less temperature in houses.
+A damp home will cost more to heat, which completed jobs in wasting money and energy.

-There is no require to block up intentional holes or gaps which are part of the building.
-For instance, small gaps around windows and doors may be required to allow movement of the building as the household heats and cools, so that they are able to be closed and opened rather than being stuck.
-We will inspect all doors and windows during your Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow for movement within the building as the home warms and cools in order to let them be closed and opened instead of instead of being stuck.
+We will test every window and door in your Healthy Homes assessment of your rental property.

 See the full details regarding the Healthy Homes draught stopping requirements.